remix-run/remix/docs/discussion/state-management.md

    - **Server Sessions:** Server-managed user sessions.
    - **Server Caches:** Cached data on the server side for quicker retrieval.

-3. **Performance Considerations:** At times, client state is leveraged to avoid redundant data fetching.
+3. **Performance Considerations:** At times, the client state is leveraged to avoid redundant data fetching.
 With Remix, you can use the [`Cache-Control`][cache_control_header] headers within `loader`s, allowing you to tap into the browser's native cache.
 However, this approach has its limitations and should be used judiciously.
 It's usually more beneficial to optimize backend queries or implement a server cache.
 This is because such changes benefit all users and do away with the need for individual browser caches.

 As a developer transitioning to Remix, it's essential to recognize and embrace its inherent efficiencies rather than applying traditional React patterns.
 Remix offers a streamlined solution to state management leading to less code, fresh data, and no state synchronization bugs.